Azure Miles Records ~ The Music of Michael Robinson

 Bhairava

-1. Bhairava (2009) 50.55
+1. Bhairava (2009) 51.12

-Meruvina: piano, Indian bells, rotating drum, rainstick, three tanpuras
+meruvina: piano, Indian bells, rotating drum, rainstick, three tanpuras

-As noted in my essay, Fence Sounds, found at AzureMilesRecords.com, Bhairava is the composition that followed California Spring (Suryakanta).
+As noted in my essay, Fence Sounds, Bhairava is the composition that followed California Spring.
 Originally, my idea was to use Mayamalavagaula mela from Karnatic music as a basis for a new work.
 The intent, as with California Spring, was to move from Hindustani ragas, which I have studied, to the more abstract realm of Karnatic melas.
 However, while working on the piece, I was drawn into the world of Bhairava, which shares the same swaras as Mayamalavagaula, and it was futile to resist.
 Bhairava is so revered in Hindustani music that it is known as the first raga, a musical embodiment of Shiva’s most awe-inspiring incarnation.
 Indeed, I found the raga fantastically powerful and mysterious, both forbidding and gentle.
 It had me under its magical spell.

 My composition is pure alap, using a piano timbre colored with Indian bells, rotating drum and rainstick all moving within three tanpuras.